 A third woman told how she turned to gardening, hobbies, and the PTA to fill the emptiness she felt:

 I like it, but it doesn’t leave you anything to think about—any feeling of who you are.
 I never had any career ambitions.
 All I wanted was to get married and have four children.
 I love the kids and Bob and my home.
 There’s no problem you can put a name to.
 But I’m desperate.
 I begin to feel I have no personality.
 I’m a server of food and a putter-on of pants and a bed-maker, somebody who can be called on when you want something.
 But who am I?

-It was, Friedan now warned in 1963, a belief that had “succeeded in burying millions of American women alive.”
+It was, Friedan warned in 1963, a belief that had “succeeded in burying millions of American women alive.”
 The “dull routine of housework” was not enough to give meaning to their lives.
-The typical American home, she continued, was really no more than a “comfortable concentration camp.”
+The typical American home was no more than a “comfortable concentration camp.”

-The Feminine Mystique stormed up the best-seller list and stayed there fifty years ago.
+The Feminine Mystique stormed up the best-seller list and stayed there .
 The book helped unhappy, thinking women focus their anger.
 Friedan had issued the rallying cry for the “war” which was fast approaching.

 If you teach and might be interested in more materials, written in a similar fashion, aimed at middle school students, feel free to visit my page: Middle School History and Tips for Teachers.